wordshaker/jesswhite_4/_posts/2020-04-09-slo-sli-sla-post.md

 These are contracts (which can be explicit or implicit) for what can be expected from a service in terms of it's reliability, performance and behaviour.
 These are tied into SLOs, as the objectives outline the expected service levels agreed by the business, whereas SLAs are the contractual agreements that these service levels will be met.

-SLA's normally have some form of consequence when they are not met.
+SLAs normally have some form of consequence when they are not met.
 This can be financial remediation, but can come in other forms as well.
 These contracts can also be with multiple forms of third parties.
 It can be with external clients, internal teams - anyone using your service/product.

 They are a good way to have clear and strong relationship with your customers, consumers and clients using your service.
 This is because they increase the transparency around expected interactions and levels of service agreed by both parties.